vigneshavm/Interview-questions/JS Q.md

 greet("Alice"); // Outputs: Hello, Alice!
 ```

-This is useful for handling cases where arguments may be missing and helps avoid errors in your code.

 ---

 #### **Higher-Order Functions**

- A **higher-order function** is a function that either:
+- A **higher-order function** is a function that either:
-Takes one or more functions as arguments.
-Returns a function as its result.
+- **Takes one or more functions as arguments.Returns a function as its result**.

-They are often used for tasks like transformations or creating function pipelines.
+- They are often used for tasks like **transformations or creating function pipelines**.

 **Example**:
 ```javascript